Registering a Company in China

 Other licenses may be required for operations in certain industries such as a food and beverage license or professional services license (e.g. accounting).

-How MS Advisory Can Help with Company Registration
+How Can We Help You With Company Registration?

 While the process seems straightforward, there are often a number of challenges a business may face in the company registration process.
 This is why having a partner who both understands your needs and understands the regulations and processes is so important.